5 Tips to Improve Your Credit Rating and Lower Mortgage Rates

 Credit utilization (or balance-to-limit ratio) measures how much money you owe creditors compared to how much credit is available to you.
 For example, if you have a $2,000 balance on your credit cards but have a $10,000 credit limit, your credit utilization ratio would be 20%.
 To improve this ratio: pay off debts, especially those close to maxing out.
 To receive the best FICO mortgage rates: keep your debt utilization ratio under 30%.

 Though it doesn’t affect or influence your credit score, you should also be mindful of your debt-to-income ratio, or your total debt divided by your monthly income.
-This number is as important as your credit score, and lenders look at it when deciding whether or not to lend you money.
+This number is as significant as your credit score, and lenders look at it when deciding whether or not to lend you money.
 So, if you want a lower mortgage rate, you’re going to want a low debt-to-income ratio.

 Once you feel you have healthy credit, start shopping around for home loans.
 Of course, you can shop anytime, but good credit history makes it much easier to qualify.
 Our in-house credit care team also may be able to help.
 If your credit doesn't quite meet our lending requirements, our credit care team can coach you through any credit weaknesses and may be able to help you improve your score.